cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

     Motor ID diagram

 **DELIVERABLE: Calibrating before constructing the motors is essential.
-Take a video of all 12 motors flashing green correctly and submit with the lab report. **
+Take a video of all 12 motors flashing green correctly and submit with the lab report.
+Why is it important to calibrate the motors before inserting them into the leg? **

 Step 3.
 Assemble the legs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^